hnes/go/README.md

 Then our Tmax_stw would turns from GOMAXPROCS*1 ms to GOMAXPROCS/5 ms afterwards :)
 (If your GOMAXPROCS is very big, just splits do_cpu_staff even further.
-And you even could implement some logic which would let the do_cpu_staff automated splits its tasks based on the value of GOMAXPROCS and a other parameter could named time_cost_wated to solve this problem for good.)
+And you even could implement some logic which would let the do_cpu_staff automated splits its tasks based on the value of GOMAXPROCS and a other parameter could named time_cost_wanted to solve this problem for good.)

 ## Example